metadata101/iso19139.ca.HNAP/docs/editor/create/index.md

 2. Update the title to be clear this is a template.

-3. When saving a record you use the drop down arrow to select *Save as template*
+3. When saving a record you use the drop down arrow to select **Save as template**

     ![](img/save_template.png)
     *Save as template*

 ## Delete Record

-1. To delete a new record navigate to
+1. To delete a new record navigate to **Contribute > Editor board**.
-    Contribute > Editor board.

     ![](img/editor_board.png)
     *Editor board*